List of Mega Man video games: Main series

+Game Boy versions

 The Game Boy versions of Mega Man were originally released in Japan under the Rockman World title.
 All Game Boy titles have an original plot.
 Each game in the Game Boy series, excluding Mega Man V, features four bosses from its corresponding NES version and four bosses from the succeeding NES game in the series.
 I.e: the Game Boy version of Mega Man III features bosses from the NES versions of Mega Man 3 and Mega Man 4.
 The Game Boy Mega Man V features an all new set of antagonists called the Star Droids, whose members are named after the planets of the Solar System.